vertica/ddR/README.md

 ## [1] 5
 ```

-Note that `parts()` and non-parts arguments can be used in any combination inside dmapply. `parts(dobj)` returns a list of the partitions of that dobject, which can be passed into dmapply like any other list.
-The function `parts(dobj,index)`, where `index` is a list, vector, or scalar, returns a specific partition or range of partitions of `dobj`.
+Note that `parts()` and non-parts arguments can be used in any combination to dmapply. `parts(dobj)` returns a list of the partitions of that dobject, which can be passed into dmapply like any other list. `parts(dobj,index)`, where `index` is a list, vector, or scalar, returns a specific partition or range of partitions of `dobj`.

 We also have support for `darrays` and `dframes`.
 Check vignettes/ on how to use them.